woodward/vim-flashcards/vim/Misc.md

 [:upper:]  ⮂  Uppercase characters
 [:xdigit:] ⮂  Hexadecimal digits

-xp  ⮂  Swap two characters
-ddp  ⮂  Swap two lines
 :g/^/m0/  ⮂  Reverse the order of all the lines in the file

-gg   ⮂  Shortcut for 1G - go to the beginning of the file

-%  ⮂  Jump to the closing parentheses (or [ or {) and back again

-w   ⮂   Go to the start of the following word b   ⮂   Go to the start of the previous word e   ⮂   Go to the end of this word

-W   ⮂   Go to the start of the following WORD
-B   ⮂   Go to the start of the previous WORD
-E   ⮂   Go to the end of this WORD. ge  ⮂   End of previous word gE  ⮂   End of previous Word
-)   ⮂   Beginning of next sentence
-(   ⮂   Beginning of previous sentence
-}   ⮂   Beginning of next paragraph
-{   ⮂   Beginning of previous paragraph
-]]  ⮂   Beginning of next section
-[[  ⮂   Beginning of previous section
-][  ⮂   End of next section
-[]  ⮂   End of previous section

 * (resp. #) ⮂  Go to next (resp. previous) occurrence of the word under the cursor

-<ctrl>-w h  ⮂  Go to window on the left
-<ctrl>-w l  ⮂  Go to window on the right
-<ctrl>-w j  ⮂  Go to window on the top
-<ctrl>-w k  ⮂  Go to window on the bottom

 <tab> <tab> <tab> ⮂  Cycle between options, such as :Packer <tab> <tab> <tab>  Use shift-<tab> to cycle backwards